 How do I apply?

 It is very easy to apply:

-- An application form will be available to download from 9 June 2017
+- An application form (190 kb) is available to download

 - Complete the form